 The pedestal was fully lubricated when shipped from the factory.
-Check the oil level regularly through the sight gauge (26) and maintain it at the middle of the gauge.
-When lubrication is required, add SAE No. 30 non-detergent oil through the hole for the air vent (14).
+Check the oil level regularly through the sight gauge (30) and maintain it at the middle of the gauge.
+When lubrication is required, add SAE No. 30 non-detergent oil through the hole for the air vent (18).
 Do not over-lubricate.
 Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.

-Under normal conditions, drain the pedestal once each year and refill with clean oil to the middle of the sight gauge.
-Change the oil more frequently if the pump is operated continuously or installed in an environment with rapid temperature change.
+The white reflector in the sight gauge must be positioned horizontally to provide proper drainage.
+Under normal conditions, change the oil each 5000 hours or once each year, more frequently if the pump is operated continuously or installed in an environment with rapid temperature change.

 Monitor the condition of the bearing lubricant regularly for evidence of rust or moisture condensation.
 This is especially important in areas where variable hot and cold temperatures are common.

 For cold weather operation, consult the factory or a lubricant supplier for the recommended grade of oil.